Here’s our most frequently asked questions. If you can’t find the answer here just get in touch with us.

 frequently asked questions

-For tour costs, booking information and cancellation details check out the Costs and Booking page.
+For tour costs and booking information check out the Costs and Booking page.

 • Super close!
 We get amazing up-close encounters with lots of seabird species coming within metres of the boat either soaring around or settled on the water nearby.

-Storm Petrels (particularly New Zealand Storm Petrel), most Albatross, and many Petrel and Shearwater will be really close and often hang around for quite a while.
+Storm Petrels (particularly New Zealand Storm Petrel), most Albatross, and some Petrel and Shearwater will be really close and often hang around for quite a while.

 Some species are more cautious and will come in for a flyby to see what’s going on.